Mission | Services | Outreach | Resources | Anonymous Mental Health Screening | Staff

-In light of recent events, the Dalton State Counseling Center would like to reaffirm that we strive to be welcoming, affirming, and safe for ALL of our students.
+The Dalton State Counseling Center strives to be a welcoming, affirming, and safe space for ALL of our students.
 No matter where you are from, who you worship, or who you love - if you need to talk, we are here for you.

-The Counseling Center exists to holistically support the individual student and the campus community.
-The Counseling Center is committed to promote intellectual, emotional, occupational, social, cultural, moral, and professional growth and development.
+The counseling center exists to support individual students and the campus community in a holistic manner.
+We are committed to promoting intellectual, emotional, occupational, social, cultural, moral, and professional growth and development.
 Central to our mission and daily practice is a commitment to confidentiality, upholding ethical behavior, and providing counseling based on current research and proven standards.
 We also hold a strong commitment to social justice through creating awareness and action in our campus community and beyond.

 - Individual and Group Counseling